- Latin Name- Andiopogon Gerardii Hardy Zone-5-9 Mature Height-6ft Width-3ft Sun Or Shade- Full Sun

 Big Bluestem Grass - Andropogon Gerardi

 It can be used as the perfect ornamental grass for its attractive foliage that changes color seasonally; blue-green in the spring to a red-bronze with purple tones in the fall.
-Depending on soil conditions, it can grow anywhere from 3 to 8 feet tall, and in exceptional cases it can reach a height of 10 feet.
+Depending on soil conditions, it can grow anywhere from 3 to 8 feet tall, and in exceptional cases, it can reach a height of 10 feet.
 In late summer, 4-inch purple flower clusters form.
-It develops slowly during cool weather seasons and doesn’t reach its full height until mid-summer.
+It develops slowly during cold weather seasons and doesn’t reach its full stature until mid-summer.